PTEB: Towards Robust Text Embedding Evaluation via Stochastic Paraphrasing at Evaluation Time with LLMs: Ethical Considerations

 \section{Ethical Considerations}

-We did not identify major ethical concerns arising from this work.
-However, LLMs (and, hence, PTEB) may replicate or amplify biases present in their training data~\citep{Bender2021}.
-To support ethical scrutiny and reproducibility, we use only open-weight generative models and only embedding models available via Sentence Transformers (i.e., no commercial APIs), enabling researchers to reproduce results, pin versions, and audit behaviour including limited inspection of internals without API accessibility limitations or usage restrictions.
-While it does not by itself resolve bias, it improves assessability for ethical research.
+\textbf{Model bias.} However, LLMs (and, hence, PTEB) may replicate or amplify biases present in their training data~\citep{Bender2021}.
+To support ethical scrutiny and reproducibility, we use only open-weight models (i.e., no commercial APIs), enabling researchers to reproduce results, pin versions, and audit behaviour including limited inspection of internals without API accessibility limitations or usage restrictions.
+While it does not by itself resolve bias, it improves assessability for ethical research. \\

-No personal data was collected and all evaluations are based on public datasets.
+\textbf{Personal data.} No personal data was collected and all evaluations are based on public datasets. \\

+\textbf{Crowd worker compensation.} We ensured appropriate and equitable compensation by paying all annotators an appropriate and identical rate regardless of their geographic location.
+At \$0.25 per sentence pair, it corresponds to an estimated hourly wage of \$36. \\